 Now have your students bring in their own objects.
 They can work in pairs and take turns recording videos of each other saying, “You know what I’m gonna do with this … (object)?
 I’m gonna …. (verb) it.”
 Finally, have your students show their videos to the rest of the class and practice making more predictions.

 EnglishClub has a new reading and vocabulary resource all about Music.
-In this section, you’ll find in-depth articles and glossaries about many different music genres.
-If you’ve never tried using the jigsaw-approach in the ELL classroom, now is a great chance to give it a try.
+In this section, you will find in-depth articles and glossaries about many different music genres.
+If you’ve never tried using a jigsaw activity in the ELL classroom, now is a great chance to give it a try.

 An eponym is a word that comes from a person’s name, such as boycott (from a selfish land agent)or petri dish (named after a German bacteriologist).
 Here are a few more eponyms that you will find in this section: Read on »